Juan Gonzalez Martinez is a trombonist from Bremen.

 Juan González Martínez

-The StattReisen concert series plays in Bremen.
+The StattReisen concert series is playing in Bremen.

 KonzertStattReise: